metabase/metabase/docs/users-guide/collections.md

 ![Our analytics](images/collections/our-analytics-page.png)

-Collections are the main way to organize questions, as well as dashboards and pulses.
+Collections are the main way to organize questions, dashboards, datasets, and pulses.
 You can think of them like folders or directories.
 You can nest collections in other collections, and move collections around.
 One thing to note is that a single item, like a question or dashboard, can only be in one collection at a time (excluding parent collections).

 ## Collection types